bullseye-digital/silverstripe-googlemapfield/README.md

 To use the search box to find locations on the map, you'll need to have enabled the Geocoding API as well.
 Please see [the official docs](https://developers.google.com/maps/documentation/javascript/geocoding#GetStarted)

+## Notes for Silverstripe 5

+- Requires PHP 8.1+ (already enforced in `composer.json`).
+- If your project enables a Content Security Policy (CSP), ensure `https://maps.googleapis.com` and `https://*.gstatic.com` are allowed for `script-src` and `img-src` so Google Maps loads in the CMS.
+- Asset paths use the Silverstripe module resource notation (e.g. `betterbrief/silverstripe-googlemapfield:client/...`).
+Ensure you’re on a recent `silverstripe/vendor-plugin` compatible with SS5.